mgalbright/usajobtool/README.md

 # Quick Start

-I have deployed the Flask version of to heroku--try it [here](https://usajobtool.herokuapp.com/).
-(Note: I'm using a free heroku account, so the page's responsiveness may be sluggish.)
+I have deployed the Flask version of this app to heroku--try it [here](https://usajobtool.herokuapp.com/).
+(Note: I'm using a free heroku account, so the page could be sluggish.)

 # Background